Mark Comfort

 In 1966, Mark Comfort was a candidate for the State Assembly and finished 4th in a field of nine in a campaign run almost entirely without funds.

+Between 1966 and 1968 Comfort served on the editorial board of Oakland's Flatlands Newspaper.

 The ODAC and BPP worked together and would follow police after blacks were arrested and follow them to the police station and would often bail them out as well.

 In 1967, a black man, Denzil Dowell, was shot by a Contra Costa County sheriff's deputy.
 A grand jury ruled the killing a "justifiable homicide".
 The police claimed to have shot Dowell three times, but a coroner's report noted that he bled to death after being shot ten times.
 The family was not allowed to see the body nor to take possession of his clothing to determine how many times he had actually been shot.
 When Mark contacted Huey Newton and Bobby Seale, they accepted the request for assistance.
 The media coverage over this gave the Black Panther Party exposure into homes of millions of Americans.

 In spring 1967, Comfort, as the head of the ODAC, joined the BPP in a so-called "invasion" of the California Assembly in Sacramento.
 The BPP borrowed 7 of Mark's guns for the raid.
 At Bobby Seale's request, Mark Comfort was the last person to surrender his weapon.
 Upon arriving at the Assembly, the 33rd California Governor, Ronald Reagan, was speaking on the lawn to a couple hundred "future leaders" when he spotted the group of angry looking blacks approaching, and quickly left.
 Followed by the media they entered the assembly chambers and read "Executive Mandate Number One" written by Huey Newton, who was not present because he was on parole.